nikooof/Siraa-Challenge/frontend/README.md

  nvm install 23.11.0
 ```

-2. To use node v23.11.0 with nvm:
+2. To use node v23.11.0 with nvm (run this within the frontend directory):

 ```bash
  nvm use
 ```

-3. To
+3. To install all packages (run this within the frontend directory):
-   install all packages:

 ```bash
  npm install
 ```

-4. Build the project:
+4. Build the project (run this within the frontend directory):

 ```bash
  npm run build
 ```

-5. To start the prod. server:
+5. To start the prod. server (run this within the frontend directory):

 ```bash
  npm run start